jjindrich/jjazure-dapr/src-articlevoting/readme.md

 - ServiceBus module for pubsub functionality
 - App module for Container App

-Prerequisite is pushed image into Azure Container Registry
+Prerequisite is pushed image into Azure Container Registry.
+UI project requires v1 and v2 image tags (make sure some changes in app).

 ```powershell
 cd containerapps-deploy